christopherdumas/Conceptionalis-Philosophica-Contemplatio/_posts/2020-05-31-section-1-phenomonological-metaphysics.md

 it rains - a relationship which is usually not necessary in all cases, since the relationship must be observed separately from either concept.

+## The reliability of the senses

+We have no innate knowledge, and no rational knowledge, no mode of knowing, that our senses accurately report the envelope - the non-controllable reality external to us, whatever it metaphysically is.
+All we know is what seems true to
+us: it seems that there is a world out there ontologically separate from any of us, and it seems like this or that.

+### The external senses

+This has led many to say that we must assume some basis which would allow us to "get to" the reliability of the senses in order to get anywhere.
+I say that that is not true: we can know that the senses are reliable insofar as they continue to allow us to act in ways that seem beneficial: and since this seeming is our only interaction with the world, it only matters that things *seem* beneficial in any case.
+Thus, one can trust the senses as long as they "continue to work for you."

+And sometimes we have experienced situations where our senses have failed us
+temporarily: where they led us to seemings that precluded our action towards situations that "seemed" beneficial to us, so that when we awoke later we realized our mistake.
+We cannot trust the senses completely anyway: we already all only do what I say above, in trusting the senses as long as they allow us to act in a way that is beneficial to us, and distrusting them when and insofar as they do not.
+We can stop trusting them completely as soon as it turns out that they do not allow us to act in any way commensurately with themselves, such that they told us one thing, but when we acted on it they showed to us that that action did not work - picture a man who is hallucinating, thinking that he is in a hallway, when really he is running into a wall: he will feel that wall, or the prevention from being able to move.

+And if all senses, including all bodily processes that we sense, did not contradict, but all simultaneously transferred to producing a totally other picture, we would have no choice but to go along with it, for there would be no inner contradiction: but we could always keep an eye out for one, as we do in all situations, as skeptics.

+Therefore, the senses are "reliable" only insofar as they allow us to act in ways which allow us to move towards situations that are more beneficial to us, or at least allow us to react to situations in ways that mitigate harm to us, and as long as they do not contradict themselves.
+Assuming the reliability of the senses totally is *actually incorrect!*

+### The internal senses

+The correctness of the external senses is determined by whether the are consistent among themselves - one knows if one's eyes are seeing wrong, if one's sense of pain or touch denies what you are seeing - and whether they can allow correct action - if your senses tell you to do one thing, but then when you try to do it, it turns out that the situation was otherwise - which are all ultimately measures of how well our senses interact with the envelope *within which we exist and act*, but my internal sense of fulfillment does not have any of these external ideas: it is not connected to an envelope - it *stands for itself*.

+While the senses *stand for* an envelope, with a few methods of checking if they are "serving their purpose" or "useful," the internal sense of fulfillment does not *stand for* anything: it simply represents how fulfilled one is.
+Therefore, if the senses are not registering - not connected to - something, then that is an aspect in which they are wrong.
+However, if the inner sense of fulfillment is not connected to something - or rather, if that thing is not connected to *it* - then that does not make the sense of fulfillment wrong: it makes that thing not pertinent.

+For example: if my sense of fulfillment is not connected to some metaphysical soul, then it is simply not connected to it - the one does not matter to the other.
+However, if my senses are not cognizant to such a thing, then my senses "are not correct" in that area.

+**Nota bene:** if something is totally disconnected from any sense, so that even when one takes an action it does not influence how your senses assess the success of that action, then it *does not exist* for all intents and purposes.

+This means that one can trust one's deepest internal "compass" of moment-to-moment fulfillment, since by definition it cannot be mistaken.
+This does not mean, however, that one's ideas about what *in the future* will make one well off cannot be mistaken; furthermore, it does not preclude the fact that oftentimes humans will suppress aspects of their fulfillment-compass, so that they are not aware of them consciously.
+However, this suppression still continues to cause changes in fulfillment that they do notice: after all, if something could be totally deleted from influencing the compass of fulfillment, so that it did not matter anymore, what would it matter that this was done, to the person who had done it?
+The problem with suppression is that it makes one wrong about future states of fulfillment and true current states - that is the only problem with it - meaning that the compass is still trustworthy to ascertain the true state.

+### Assumptions

+Thus, we only need provisionally, as long as it does not contradict itself, or lead to inability to act - inconsistent world-state transitions - accept the validity of the senses, and hence other things, which we will go on to cover.
+However, we can rely on our internal sense of fulfillment in order to guide our actions and what *is* "useful."

 ## Developmental Theory of Reality

+Observing the seeming-envelope outside, in light of this, it seems that we are in a situation with certain biological and natural laws.
+These seem to reinforce, if we are correct in their seeming, the reliability of the senses and mind, to a degree: therefore, our senses are not in contradiction, but compatible - they seem at least to confirm their own general reliability; it would indeed be a significant problem if our senses confirmed instead their total unreliability.

 Unlike Kant, I do not think that there are any real concepts which we need to perceive at all; infants come into the word not yet comprehending basic things